Blackbaud-SteveBrush/bbis-docs/content/bbi/contributing/index.md

 1. Copy the code from the compiler and paste it into the bbi.min.js file.
 1. Open Terminal and commit your changes to your fork.
 1. Next, you'll need to <a href="https://help.github.com/articles/creating-a-pull-request/" target="_blank">issue a pull request</a> at GitHub.com.
-1. Once the pull request has been approved and merged into the master branch, you'll need to pull the changes into the api.blackbaud.com domain.
+1. Once the pull request has been approved and merged into the master branch, the api.blackbaud.com administrator will need to pull the changes onto the server.
+(If you are not an administrator, ignore the remaining steps.)
 1. Open Terminal and type `ssh root@api.blackbaud.com`.
 You'll be asked for the password.
 1. Next, type `api`, which is an alias for a specific directory.
 1. Finally, type `git pull` and wait for all the changes to be migrated from GitHub into api.blackbaud.com.